m-boualami/m-boualami.github.io/_projects/project4.md

 ---
 layout: post
-title: Project 4
+title: Using Mixed-Methods to Study Platformised Worlds
-description: another project
+description: The importance of contextualisation when looking at algorithms
 ---

 Example modified from [here](http://www.unexpected-vortices.com/sw/rippledoc/quick-markdown-example.html){:target="_blank"}.